nsl-saranga/ReviveNation-Hackathon-PathFinders/docs/solution.md

 2. Backend Server (API)

-   * Handles all application logic and routes requests between frontend and database.
+   * Handles all application logic and routes requests between UI and NDX.
-   * Exposes RESTful API endpoints for login (via SLUDI), CRUD operations on buildings, PayDPI transaction simulation, and zone metadata retrieval.
+   * Exposes RESTful API endpoints for login (via SLUDI), PayDPI transaction simulation, and building metadata retrieval and update (status, use type, condition, location).
    * Enforces role-based access so that each user can only access and edit permitted data.

-3. Database

-   * A secure, cloud-based database (MongoDB Atlas) to store:
-        1. Building metadata: status, use type, condition, location
-        2. User profiles and roles
-        3. Renovation history and update logs
-        4. PayDPI-style transaction records

-4. DPI Integration Layer
+3. DPI Integration Layer

    * A logical module that interfaces with national Digital Public Infrastructure components:
         1. SLUDI: for secure and decentralized user login
-        2. NDX: to fetch reliable government metadata about zones and population
+        2. NDX: to fetch and update building metadata
         3. PayDPI: to simulate or execute transactions related to renovation or maintenance funding
-   * For the MVP, these integrations can be mocked or simulated.
+   * For the MVP, these integrations are mocked and simulated.

 ## 🔗 DPI Integrations